MasterTemple/bible.nvim/README.md

 ## Todo

-- Add color highlighting to the preview window
 - Ctrl/Shift/Alt+Enter for easier bindings to insert in different formats
 - Dynamically size the preview window
 - Allow user to specify format in setup like: `"{content} [{ref}]"` (options = `book`, `chapter`, `verse`, `ref`, `content`)